Pipes of War

 ‘Calm down sir, we’re here to help,’ said Suds.

 The man continued to mumble and stutter, scuttling about where he lay.
+He looked like a fish out of water, flopping about and babbling incoherently.

 ‘Jeez, for a scientist he’s not very literate is he,’ said Flush.

-‘Alright,’ said Flush, ‘I know Suds is ugly but he’s not that bad.’
+‘Alright,’ said Flush, ‘I know Suds is ugly, but he’s not that bad.’

 ‘N… n… no!’ he stuttered and gestured to behind where they were standing.
 ‘It’s him!’